yiisoft/yii2/framework/UPGRADE.md

 * Log targets (like `yii\log\EmailTarget`) are now throwing `yii\log\LogRuntimeException` in case log can not be properly exported.

-* In order to implement UPSERT queries support, we've added table constraints loading from the DBMS.
-In some cases the constraints discovery query runs slow.
-Make sure you have [schema caching](http://www.yiiframework.com/doc-2.0/yii-db-connection.html#$enableSchemaCache-detail), enabled (it is disabled by default).

 * You can start preparing your application for Yii 2.1 by doing the following:

   - Replace `::className()` calls with `::class` (if you’re running PHP 5.5+).